 Here’s how to create social media posts quickly –

 - Your content pillars will be the main subjects you will cover in your posts.
 The usual number is between 3 and 5.
 For example; if you are an interior Instagrammer like myself, your main pillars could be DIY, Decorating, Colour trends, Houseplants or Garden Design.

 - If you can’t break your niche down into separate pillars, try sorting them into types or sentiments.
 Promotional, engaging, motivational and educational are good topics to start on.

 - How many posts do you want to do a month?
-It’s really up to you, just make sure you are consistent.
+It’s really up to you, but make sure you are consistent.
 A good number of posts to aim for on Instagram is 3 to 4 times a week and on your blog, once a week.
-If you are posting 4 times a week, that would be 16 times a month (with 4 of those posts promoting your blog).
-Divide this up between your content pillars so you have an even coverage of all your topics and hopefully cover all of your audiences needs.
+If you are posting 4 times a week, that would be 16 times a month (with 4 posts promoting your blog).
+Divide this up between your content pillars so you have an even coverage of all your topics and hopefully cover your audience’s needs.

 - Create all your graphics, videos, Reels and images for your ideas.
 With Instagram – try to use Reels or carousels for most of your posts